-There is a good reason why this pooch is not a banned breed in the UK under the Dangerous Dogs Act.
-Despite its intimidating look, they are one of the best choices as family pets and companions.
+There is a good reason why this breed is not a banned breed in the UK under the Dangerous Dogs Act.
+Despite its intimidating look, they are one of the best choices as family pets.

 They are affectionate furry creatures.

-These muscled-monsters secretly loved cuddle sessions with owners.
-They love human companionship that’s why they follow people around.
-They are comfortable in a curled up position at their owners’ feet or on their laps.
+These muscled pooches secretly love cuddle sessions with their owners.
+They love human companionship, that’s why they follow people around.
+They are comfortable in a curled-up position at their owners’ feet or on their laps.

-Given the right training, any Staffies could excel at agility, obedience, flyball, and any other dog activities introduced.
-However, it is important to note that they have a streak of stubbornness which can be challenging during training.
+Given the right training, any Staffies could excel at agility, obedience, flyball, and many other dog activities.
+However, it is important to note that they have a streak of stubbornness, which can be challenging during training.

 They are low-maintenance in grooming.

-Staffie owners do not have to worry about grooming as Staffies have short hair and are not prone to tangling problems.
+Staffie owners do not have to worry about grooming as they have short hair and are not prone to tangling problems.
 Follow a regular brushing and a few baths to keep their short hair smooth and clean.
-This often solves problems of bad dog smell or any other skin irritation or discomfort.

-Staffies can be your furry companion for about 12 years or more.
-Living a life with a Staffie can be very challenging.
-Although, a sturdy breed, it pays to heed early signs and symptoms of the following health issues:
+Staffies has an average lifespan of around 12 years.
+Although a sturdy breed, it pays to heed early signs and symptoms of the following health issues: